 On this page

-About the site
+About the project

-The new homes will be modern, accessible, safe, secure and energy efficient with a five-star Green Star rating and a seven-star NaTHERS average rating.
+The new homes will be modern, accessible, safe, secure and energy efficient, with a 5-star Green Star rating and a 7-star NatHERS average rating.

-Community benefits of the project include:
+Benefits of the project include:

 - A shared open space that will be accessible to the surrounding area